What does this program do?

 See our grantee directory for a list of current and past participants.

 How do we get started?

-- Applications for this program are accepted through the local office from Oct.
+- Applications for this program are accepted annually through your local RD office from Oct.
 1 – Dec.
-31 each year
+31.

 Who can answer questions?

 Contact the solid waste grant manager in the RD National Office at (202) 720-9589.

 What governs this program?

 - Code of Federal Regulations 7 CFR 1775 Subpart D

 - Section 310B of the Consolidated Farm and Rural Development Act

 This program helps small communities and utilities better manage solid waste disposal.